vishal6475/University-Projects/1-BigBrain-Quiz-Hosting-Website/README.md

 ### Using the BigBrain website:
 10. Open the browser and open link http://localhost:3000 to start browsing the BigBrain website.
 11. Close all the opened terminals to shut down both the backend and frontend systems.

+**Note:** I only built frontend application for this project and the backend system code was provided by the university.